Need for Speed: Most Wanted (2005 video game): Story

-In the city of Rockport, the Rockport Police Department (RPD) work to put an end to the city's illegal street racing scene.
-A task force of traffic officers led by Sergeant Jonathan Cross (played by Dean McKenzie) works to bring down any street racers, most prominently including a group known as the "Blacklist" – fifteen street racers who have gained notoriety for their racing skill and their frequent and hazardous law-breaking driving and capture bounty.
+In Rockport City, the Rockport Police Department (RPD) work to put an end to the illegal street racing scene.
+A task force of traffic officers led by police sergeant Jonathan Cross (played by Dean McKenzie) works to take down any street racers, most prominently including a group known as the "Blacklist" – the fifteen "Most Wanted" racers who have gained notoriety for their racing skill and their frequent and hazardous illegal driving and capture bounty.

-The player, a street racer who arrives at Rockport with a custom painted blue and silver BMW M3 GTR, meets fellow street racer Mia Townsend (played by Josie Maran) whilst driving in the southern bridge towards Camden Beach, and races her until Rockport, where she inexplicably leaves as Cross approaches the player along with his female partner, and narrowly avoids arrest after Cross is called to an ongoing pursuit.
+The protagonist, an unnamed street racer, arrives at Rockport with a custom painted blue and silver BMW M3 GTR (E46) to face the Blacklist and meets fellow street racer Mia Townsend (played by Josie Maran) who is driving in a red Mazda RX-8 SE3P in the southern bridge towards Camden Beach.
+The player races her until Rockport, where she inexplicably leaves as Cross, who is driving a black and white Chevrolet Corvette C6, approaches the player along with his female partner, and narrowly avoids arrest after Cross is called to an ongoing pursuit.

-The player then randomly finds and races against Ronald "Ronnie" McCrea, who is driving a yellow Toyota Supra A80, and after defeating him, attracts the attention of Ronnie's boss Clarence "Razor" Callahan (played by Derek Hamilton), the Blacklist's lowest-ranked driver.
-He receives help from Mia in setting up a race, with Toru "Bull" Sato, another henchman of Razor, deciding to race the player instead of Razor, who proceeded to call the police to raise the stakes.
-The player wins, despite police interfering with the race.
+The protagonist then randomly finds and races against Ronald "Ronnie" McCrea, who is driving a yellow Toyota Supra (A80), and after defeating him, attracts the attention of Ronnie's boss, Clarence "Razor" Callahan (played by Derek Hamilton), the Blacklist's #15 racer with a black Ford Mustang GT (S197).
+He receives help from Mia with setting up a race against Toru "Bull" Sato, another henchman of Razor with a black Mercedes-Benz SLR McLaren (C199), who proceeded to call the police to raise the stakes.
+The player wins against Bull despite police interfering with the race.

-The player then faces off against Rog (voiced by André Sogliuzzo) in a friendly circuit race.
-Impressed, he decides to be by the player's side, warning him to 'watch his back around these guys'.
-Razor meets the player at an intersection, congratulating the player for clearing his challenges before challenging him for a chance to usurp him on the Blacklist; he warns the player that all Blacklist races are "pink slip" events, meaning a loss also means the loss of the loser's car.
+The protagonist then meets and faces off against Rog (voiced by André Sogliuzzo), a street racer driving with a black and red Pontiac GTO (2005), in a friendly circuit race.
+Impressed, he decides to be by his side, warning him to 'watch his back with these guys'.
+Razor meets the player at an intersection, congratulating him for clearing his challenges before racing him for a chance to usurp him on the Blacklist; he warns him that all Blacklist races are "street racing pink slip" events, meaning a loss also means the loss of the loser's car.

-Challenging Razor in a race a few days later, the player's BMW M3 breaks down near the end of the race due to engine failure after leaving an oil slick at the start line; the player loses the race, forcing him to forfeit his car to Razor.
-Cross soon arrives with the RPD and arrests the player for street racing after Razor and the other street racers escape, but is forced to release him due to a lack of evidence as the player no longer has a car to drive.
+Challenging Razor in a street racing a few days later, the player's BMW M3 GTR (E46) breaks down near the end of the race due to engine failure after leaving an oil slick at the start line; he loses the race, forcing him to forfeit his car to Razor.
+Cross and his female partner soon arrive with the RPD and arrests the protagonist for street racing after Razor and the other street racers escape, but is forced to release him due to a lack of evidence as he no longer has a car to drive.